ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

    filetype plugin on      " load file-specific plugins filetype indent on      " load file-specific indentation
    ```
-   These lines enable filetype detection and filetype-specific plugins and indentation; see `:help filetype` for more information.
+   These lines enable filetype detection and filetype-specific plugins and indentation.
 To get an overview of your current filetype status, use the `:filetype` command; you want an output that reads:
    ```
    filetype detection:ON  plugin:ON  indent:ON
    ```
+  See `:help filetype` for more information on filetype plugins.

 1. Create the file structure `~/.vim/ftplugin/tex.vim`.
 Your `tex` specific mappings and functions will go in `~/.vim/ftplugin/tex.vim`.
 That's it!
-Anything in `tex.vim` will be loaded only when editing files with the `tex` filetype, and will not interfere with your `vimrc` or other filetype plugins.
+Assuming you followed step 1, anything in `tex.vim` will be loaded only when editing files with the `tex` filetype, and will not interfere with your `vimrc` or other filetype plugins.

    You can also split up your `tex` customizations among multiple files (instead of having a single, cluttered `tex.vim` file).
 To do this, create the file structure `~/.vim/ftplugin/tex/*.vim`.
 Any Vimscript files inside `~/.vim/ftplugin/tex/` will load automatically when editing files with the `tex` filetype.

-The following sections explain what happens under the hood.
+The following sections explain how loading filetype plugins works under the hood.
 <!-- See `h: add-filetype-plugin` and `h: write-filetype-plugin` for further information. -->

 #### Automatic filetype detection
-- Vim keeps track of a file's filetype using the `filetype` variable.
+- Vim keeps track of a file's type using the `filetype` option.
 You can view a file's `filetype`, according to Vim, with the commands `:echo &filetype` or `:set filetype?`.

 - Once you set `:filetype on`, Vim automatically detects common filetypes (LaTeX included) based on the file's extension using a Vimscript file called `filetype.vim` that ships with Vim.
 You can view the source code at the path `$VIMRUNTIME/filetype.vim` (use `:echo $VIMRUNTIME` in Vim to determine `$VIMRUNTIME`).